 A few years ago, I saw a photo of this bridge and the surrounding area in a travel brochure.
-Before I knew where it was, I decided I had to go there.
-I had to see for myself this incredible little town that seemed to be built on rock cliffs.
+I had no idea where Ronda was, but I knew I wanted to see if for myself.

-It turned out this place was Ronda, in Spain.
 It’s one of the most beautiful places I’ve ever been to, and it’s constantly overlooked because of bigger tourist towns like Barcelona, Madrid, Seville and San Sebastian.
 We found there was so much more information on all of those other places than there was on Ronda online, so I wanted to put together a bit of a guide for others who are travelling to Spain.
-Because Ronda is very much worth visiting while you’re over there!
+Because Ronda is very much worth visiting.

 HOW TO GET THERE: